evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

 ## host.create

-`host.create` starts a host from a task.
+`host.create` starts a host or a Docker container from a task.

 ``` yaml
 - command: host.create